 - Perfumigation: A cologne Biff wears, that he was tricked into buying by a saleswoman who he had been treating like crap, turns out to be so noxious that it's capable of killing insects, which comes in handy during the Resid-Ant Evil arc when the dorm is overrun by flesh-eating devil ants.

 - Punny Name: Nearly every major character's last name was a reference to their species.
 Some were more obvious than others.

-- Reluctant Fanservice Guy: A lifetime of mockery for being overweight until his late teens has led Tony to have serious body image issues, to the point where he's extremely reluctant to accept the attention his current adonis-like looks gives him.
-His crippling self esteem issues caused by his controlling family doesn't help.
+- Reluctant Fanservice Girl: Male version.
+A lifetime of mockery for being overweight until his late teens has led Tony to have serious body image issues, to the point where he's extremely reluctant to accept the attention his current Adonis-like looks give him.
+His crippling self-esteem issues caused by his controlling family don't help.

-- Rock Beats Laser: Due to bad intel, Forrest Tech tailors their giant droid mascot to fend off another robotic opponent, such as EMP waves, water, magnetic weapons, giving Biff and Brad enough of an edge to outmanouver a 50 foot robot armed with only their own athletic skill.
+- Rock Beats Laser: Due to bad intel, Forrest Tech tailors their giant droid mascot to fend off another robotic opponent, such as EMP waves, water and magnetic weapons, giving Biff and Brad enough of an edge to outmaneuver a 50-foot robot armed with only their own athletic skill.

 - Secret Identity: Brad is actually Eric Hawthorne Jr, son of Eric Hawthorne, a corrupt banker and politician from Texas.

 - Only Scott knows who Brad's father is and why Brad's struggled for so long to get away from him.

 - Only Lisa knows Mikey isn't into girls.

 - She's Got Legs: Several characters remarks that Cindy has really attractive legs.